-David Larsen is a managing director in the Alternative Asset Advisory practice and Kroll Institute Fellow, based in Seattle.
+David Larsen is a managing director in the Alternative Asset Advisory, based in Seattle.
 He leverages more than 37 years of transaction and accounting experience, specializing in fair value accounting specifically for valuation, accounting and regulatory issues faced by alternative asset managers and investors.

 Ross Hostetter is a managing director in the Alternative Asset Advisory practice and Portfolio Valuation leader, North America.
 Ross has more than 25 years of experience serving clients across the financial services industry.
 He works primarily with private equity funds, hedge funds and business development companies.